airbnb/chronon/README.md

 # Quickstart

+**Note: The following is only intended to work on recent versions of MacOS.**

 This section walks you through the steps to create a training dataset with Chronon, using a fabricated underlying raw dataset.

 Includes: